Guitar lessons near me in Melbourne, VIC

 String Bending

-Arkapravo taught about 1 month ago
+Arkapravo taught 2 months ago

 The student and tutor discussed the importance of rhythm, drum roles, and transitions in music, focusing on applying these concepts to guitar playing.
 The student practiced playing melodies over chord progressions and explored improvisation techniques by varying the fret positions of the melody.
 The homework involves focusing on the drum parts in various backing tracks and understanding the drummer's transitions to improve rhythmic synchronization.